TaranVH/2nd-keyboard/Intercept/README.md

 - Open a blank text file and type "QWERTY" using your primary keyboard in it to ensure that it works.
 - Now, type Q, W, E, or R on your secondary keyboard.
 Instead of text, you should recieve message boxes, tooltips, or a beep.
 - Now that you have that working, you can restart intercept.exe, and (A)dd all the remaining keys, using the method described above.
 - HOWEVER, that will be very slow.
-So instead, you can download and use Taran's files, "keyremap.ini" and "fancy extra keyboards.ahk" and customize them to your own computer.
+So instead, you can download and use Taran's files, "keyremap.ini" and "FULL_extra_keyboard.ahk" and customize them to your own computer.

 - If you use Taran's keyremap.ini, be sure to "find and replace" all instances of this line: